ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Normalized Paths are used in this document to clarify the contents of nodelists in examples.

-Since output nodelists may be input to subsequent processing (e.g., removal of duplicate nodes), it is essential to provide a standard string representation of their nodes.
+Since output nodelists may be input to subsequent processing (e.g., removal of duplicate nodes), a standard string representation of their nodes is useful.

 For a given JSON value, there is a one-to-one correspondence between the value's node and its descendant nodes and the Normalized Paths that identify these nodes.